aws/copilot-cli/site/content/docs/manifest/pipeline.md

 The URL of your repository.

 <span class="parent-field">source.properties.</span><a id="source-properties-connection-name" href="#source-properties-connection-name" class="field">`connection_name`</a> <span class="type">String</span>
 The name of an existing CodeStar Connections connection.
-By default, Copilot will generate a connection for you.
+If omitted, Copilot will generate a connection for you.

 <div class="separator"></div>